 The When I Grow Up Coach

 You may have seen or heard me in New York Magazine, The Huffington Post, Etsy, Newsweek, Freelancers Union, the Forbes Top 100 Websites for your Career List or 100+ other media outlets.
 A boob cancer survivor, a Judge Judy contest winner, a pink ukulele player and an NYU alum with my BFA in theater, I live in Brooklyn with my husband and baby girl.
-I’m the co-author of The Declaration of You, which was published by North Light Books and the teacher of the 2nd highest-viewed course on CreativeLive’s Craft and Makers channel, Create Your Dream Career.
+I’m the co-author of The Declaration of You, which was published by North Light Books, and the teacher of Create Your Dream Career and Ditch Your Day Job, which were watched by tens of thousands of people live on CreativeLive.

 I graduated from the International Coach Academy with my CPC (Certified Professional Coach) status in 2009.
 The program took me almost 2 years to complete after I finished 120 classroom hours, a research paper, and 60 coaching hours.
 In 2012, I received my PCC (Professional Certified Coach) accreditation from the International Coach Federation.
 That means that I not only abide by their standards, but that I have completed upwards of 750 coaching hours and have been personally recommended by other PCC-accredited coaches.